To check or carry on? Luggage choices get heated

 That reality includes many airlines offering checked bag pickup times that are faster than ever.
 More efficiency behind the scenes means carriers like Delta and Alaska Air will now guarantee you get your checked bag in 20 minutes or less.

-That's enough time to hit the loo and go through security.
-If your bag is not at the carousel in 20 minutes, you could pick up a discount on your next or bonus loyalty program miles.
+That's enough time to hit the loo and make your way to baggage claim.
+If your bag is not at the carousel in 20 minutes, you could pick up a discount on your next flight or bonus loyalty program miles.

 Friends reunited: Ditch your bags then find them at the carousel.